Do you remember your first travel experience? Let’s hear Amir’s incredible experience!

 A: Currently I’m working as an Advocate and Solicitor in Batu Pahat, Johor, but I will quit my job by the end of this year because I want to live my dream to travel the world and become a full-time traveller start from this mid-January 2018.

 A: So far I have been to Singapore, Thailand, Indonesia, Cambodia, Vietnam, Brunei and the Philippines.

-A: Generally, my favorite country is the Philippines.
-To be specific, I can say Manila is my favorite place so far.
-That is why I have been there for 4 times.
+A: Generally, my favourite country is the Philippines.
+To be specific, I can say Manila is my favourite place so far.
+That is why I have been there 4 times.
 The Philippines is undeniably beautiful in term of its nature, but the reason I fall in love with the country mainly because of its people.
 Filipinos are friendly, kind, and generous…It feels like home whenever I’m in the country.

 T: One unforgettable travel experience or incident that sticks in your mind…?

-When I arrived at my hostel in Jakarta, I met another traveler from Kuala Lumpur.
+When I arrived at my hostel in Jakarta, I met another traveller from Kuala Lumpur.
 We spent that night roaming around Jakarta.
-He shared his amazing traveling experiences.
-Since then, I am addicted to traveling!
+He shared his amazing travelling experiences.
+Since then, I am addicted to travelling!

 A: Finding halal food is one of the most challenging things especially when you travel to a country where the Muslims are the minority.

 T: What place is top of your bucket list?

 A: Iran-Pakistan border crossing in between Zahedan, Iran and Quetta, Pakistan.
 It is an epic yet dangerous border crossing.
 Even though it is dangerous, it might be an unforgettable experience in life.

 A: Ask yourself what is your purpose and intention to travel.
 Travelling is not a lifestyle.
 Do not waste your money to travel just to brag about it on your social media.
 Traveling is a good way to gain experience, gain knowledge and make more friends.